By Kate Goodrich & Brad Nitschke

 Today, Governor Greg Abbott announced plans to continue Texas’ reopening process after the coronavirus pandemic brought public activity in much of the state to a halt earlier this year.

 Executive Order GA-30 allows businesses in most of the state that were previously authorized to operate at 50% capacity to move to 75% capacity—starting Monday, September 21.
 This includes retail stores, restaurants, gyms, office buildings, museums and libraries, as long as they are located in a county that does not have “high hospitalizations” for COVID-19.
 As of September 17, the Department of State Health Services identifies just 3 of 22 hospital regions—those generally covering the Rio Grande Valley, Laredo, and Victoria areas—as having “high hospitalizations.”
 As a result, businesses in those areas do not enjoy the loosening of restrictions in GA-30.
-The DSHS list of areas with high hospitalizations is located here, and may be updated.
 GA-30 also adds public and private schools and drive-in venues and events to the list of businesses and other activities allowed to operate with no occupancy restrictions statewide, removes occupancy caps at hair salons and similar personal services businesses that maintain six feet of social distancing between work stations, and reiterates prior bans on many outdoor gatherings and groups of more than 10 people.

 For now, Texas bars must remain closed, with the exception of bars that have been reclassified as a restaurant under the updated TABC rules.
 Amusement parks must stay at 50% capacity.